Skip to main content

 Some ADR bodies reject complaints if consumers do not file them within one year after having unsuccessfully filed a complaint with the trader.

-Alternative dispute resolution bodies: In Germany, there are specialised ADR bodies for the following sectors:
+Alternative dispute resolution bodies: In Greece, there are specialised ADR bodies for flight passenger rights, energy, waste and water (public authority) as well as for financial services and investments.

-In addition, there are four general ADR bodies which accept all typesof consumer disputes:
+In addition, there are three general ADR bodies which accept all types of consumer disputes:

-Language(s): Except for the general ADR body run by a public authority, ADR proceedings can be held in English.
+Languages: Except for the ADR bodies run by a public authority, ADR proceedings can be held in English.

 Obligatory trader participation: Traders are free to decide whether they want to participate in ADR procedures.